top of page

 Unsplash, Pixabay, and Pexels for free stock images (but mainly Unsplash), and I always credit the creator wherever possible.

-Data Developments Membership Coordinator - membership administration software specifically designed for churches, faith-based organisations, and charities to keep track of members, families, groups, and rotas, and to create a membership directory booklet and various kinds of reports.
+Data Developments Membership Coordinator (now retired in favour of MyMembershipManager.Online) - membership administration software specifically designed for churches, faith-based organisations, and charities to keep track of members, families, groups, and rotas, and to create a membership directory booklet and various kinds of reports.
 As well as maintaining it, I also provided training on its use.

 SAP for order processing, a long time ago!